vishramt7/Resume/README.md

 - Das, A.; Yadav, A.; Gupta, M.; Purushotham, R.; **Terse, V. L.**; Vishvakarma, V.; Singh, S.; Nandi, T.; Mandal, K.; Gosavi, S.; et al. Rational Design of Protein-Specific Folding Modifiers. *bioRxiv* **2020**, 2020.04.28.064113.

+## Conferences

+- Attended and presented poster at EMBO protein-protein interaction workshop and EMBO IDP conference (2019).
+- Attended and presented poster at International protein folding conference (2014 and 2016).
+- Member of Protein Journal club at NCBS.
+Its activities include presenting and discussing recent papers related to protein structure, function, folding and design.
+- Represented Mumbai University at Inter University Research Festival, Avishkar-2011.
+- Attended Graduate Student’s Meet-2011 organised by ACTREC.

 ## Projects

 - **PhD Thesis:** "Understanding protein folding and domain swapping using structure based model MD simulations." **PI:** Dr. Shachi Gosavi

 - **PhD projects:**
-  1. Intrinsic disorder in well-folded globular proteins.
+  1. Intrinsic disorder in well-folded globular proteins.<br/>
-  2. The sensitivity of computational protein folding to contact map perturbations: The case of ubiquitin folding and function.
+  2. The sensitivity of computational protein folding to contact map perturbations: The case of ubiquitin folding and function.<br/>
-  3. Investigating the cause of domain swapping in the C-terminal domain of main protease (MproC) from SARS-CoV.
+  3. Investigating the cause of domain swapping in the C-terminal domain of main protease (MproC) from SARS-CoV.<br/>
   4. Understanding the domain swapping mechanism in mutant protein G and its application in designing a novel domain swapped dimer (unpublished).
 \
 &nbsp;